GhostofGoes/sentience-game/class_definitions.rst

     Social Network
     Chat

+*Tools*
-*Tools*: List of tools that the node has access to (and you can use if you take over the node) *Items*: List of items that the node has (and you accquire if you take over the node)
+    List of tools that the node has access to (and you can use if you take over the node) *Items*
+    List of items that the node has (and you acquire if you take over the node)

 **Methods**